helioadriano/Developer/README.md

 *Table for the most optimal skills for data analysts sorted by salary*

 # What I leaned
-Throughtout this project, I´ve been able to improve my understanding of SQL for data analysis, perform advanced sql queries and learn a lot about the process of asking questions and getting answers through SQL as well as improve my data aggregation skills, my analytical thinking, my ability to solve real world puzzles and turn questions into actionable insights.
+Throughout this project, I've been able to improve my understanding of SQL for data analysis, perform advanced SQL queries, and learn a lot about the process of asking questions and getting answers through SQL, as well as improve my data aggregation skills, analytical thinking, ability to solve real-world puzzles, and turn questions into actionable insights.

 # Conclusion

 ### Insights
-From the anlysis, sevral general insights emerged:
+From the analysis, several general insights emerged:

-1. **Top-Paying Data Analyst Jobs:** The highest-paying jobs for data analyts that allow remote work offer a wide range of salaries, the highest at $650,000!
+1. **Top-Paying Data Analyst Jobs:** The highest-paying jobs for data analysts that allow remote work offer a wide range of salaries, the highest at $650,000!
-2. **Skills for Top-Paying Jobs:** High-paying data analyst jobs require advanced proficiebcy in SQl, suggesting it´s a critical skill for earnin a top salary.
+2. **Skills for Top-Paying Jobs:** High-paying data analyst jobs require advanced proficiency in SQL, suggesting it's a critical skill for earning a top salary.
-3. **Most In-Demand Skills**: SQL is also the most demanded skills in the data analyst job market, thus making it essential for seekers.
+3. **Most In-Demand Skills**: SQL is also the most demanded skill in the data analyst job market, thus making it essential for seekers.
-4. **Skills With Higher Salaries:** Specialized kills, such as SVN and Solidty, are associated with the highest average salaries, indicating premium on niche expertise.´
+4. **Skills With Higher Salaries:** Specialized skills, such as SVN and Solidity, are associated with the highest average salaries, indicating a premium on niche expertise.
-5. **Optimal Skills for Job Market Value:** SQL leads in demand and offers for a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.
+5. **Optimal Skills for Job Market Value:** SQL leads in demand and offers a high average salary, positioning it as one of the most optimal skills for data analysts to learn to maximize their market value.

 ### Closing Thoughts

-This project enhanced my SQL skills and provided me valuable insights into the data analysts job market.
+This project enhanced my SQL skills and provided me valuable insights into the data analyst job market.
 The results from the analysis serve as a guide to prioritize skill development and job search efforts.
 Aspiring data analysts can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
-This exploration highlighs the importance of continous learning and adaptation to emerging tends in the field of analytics.
+This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of analytics.